GemeenteNijmegen/os-remote-sensing/README.md

 - Aerial photo, opendata.beeldmateriaal.nl (raster data)

 ## Open Source
 The procedure is available in both Python and R programming language.
-The output can be deployed in QGIS.

 ## Structure of the procedure